YourOnly-One/content/content/p/en-ph/pages/verified.md

 {{< table filename="chat-signed" class="verified">}}

-### DDFON
+### Mycelial Web

-These are my accounts in the Decentralised, Distributed, Federated, Open, Network; also called the Social Web, Federated SNS, and Decentralised Social Media.
+These are my accounts in the Mycelium Web.
+These are “Decentralised, Distributed, Federated, Open, Networks”, also called the Social Web.

 {{< table filename="ddfon-signed" class="verified">}}

-### Independent Walled SNS
+### Walled/Silo SNS

 {{< table filename="closed-networks-signed" class="verified">}}